Legal Information

 Complaints Procedure

-Liberty Insurance is committed to providing all our customers with a high standard of service.
-We realise that things can go wrong, and there may be occasions where you feel our service has let you down.
+Liberty Insurance is committed to providing all our customers and claimants with a high standard of service at all times.
+We realise that things can go wrong, and there may be times when you feel our service has let you down.
 As a valued customer, you have the right to complain.

-2. If you are unhappy with our response, you can address your concerns in writing to our Customer Service Manager.
+2. If you are not happy with our response, you can send your concerns in writing to our Customer Service Manager at: Liberty Insurance Dublin Road, Cavan, Co Cavan.
+Email: feedback@libertyinsurance.ie

-3. Our staff will attempt to resolve your complaint immediately.
-If this is not possible, we promise to acknowledge your complaint within one week of receipt.
-In the unlikely event that your complaint has not been resolved within four weeks of its receipt, we will write and let you know the reasons why and the further action we will take.
+4. Our team will try to resolve your complaint immediately.
+If this is not possible, we promise to acknowledge your complaint within five business days of receiving it.
+In the unlikely event that we have not resolved your complaint within 20 business days of receiving it, we will write and let you know why and what further action we will take.

 Tel: (01) 567 7000